 Starting Prices: To see the starting prices by community, please click here.
 Please know we are experiencing a fluctuating cost environment due to the costs of materials nationally.
 Our prices change regularly and without notice.

 Open Houses: Come visit us in our model homes to get a personalized tour and information on building or buying with Eastbrook Homes.
 For information on Open House dates and times, please visit our Move In Homes page or the Community Page that you’re most interested in.
 We look forward to seeing you there!

 Holiday Schedule: Please note that our Sales team will be available by appointment only during the following Holiday Weekends:

-- Christmas: Saturday, December 24th & Sunday, December 25th
+- Christmas: Sunday, December 24th and Monday, December 25th

 Please continue to check back!

 Lender 2023 Forecast

 One of our Preferred Lenders, LMCU, provided this helpful forecast:

 The recently released Consumer Price Index for December 2022 showed a lower-than-expected inflation rate of 7.1%, indicating a potential decrease in the overall rate of inflation.
 The Federal Reserve’s decision to raise the federal funds rate by 0.5% was in line with market expectations and is unlikely to significantly impact mortgage rates, which are predicted to remain in the range of 6-6.5% for the first half of 2023.
 Given the potential risk of a slow down in the coming years, it may be advisable for individuals to consider adjustable rate mortgages for the short term.